Ubaid-AI/ai_advanced_compliance/README.md

 ### From Frappe Cloud
 1. Go to your Frappe Cloud dashboard
 2. Navigate to Apps
-3. Search for "Noreli North Advanced Compliance"
+3. Search for "Noreli North AI Advanced Compliance"
 4. Click Install

 ## Requirements